femkeruijs/ThesisCode/README.md

 Filenames starting with H1_ are part of the main analysis.
 Filenames starting with EX_ are part of the exploratory analysis.

-Run PERMUTATION_TEST.m before running H1_SD_COMBINED to create the necessary the amp.diffs variable.
+Run PERMUTATION_TEST.m before running H1_SD_COMBINED to create the necessary amp.diffs variable.

 Amplitudes in the lineartests.m file are currently hardcoded.
-Update these values accordingly if changes are made to the analyses they are taken from.
+Update these values accordingly if changes are made to the analyses they are taken from (scripts starting with EX_).

+Enjoy!